juseg/juseg.github.io/_pages/about.md

 ---

-Thank you for passing by!
-I am a computational and field geoscientist with a passion for landscapes, and particularly landscapes formed by ancient glaciers.
-I have experience with high performance computing (see my work on [Alpine glaciers](/alpine-ice-sheet/)) and fieldwork in remote environments (of the North American [Cordillera](/cordilleran-ice-sheet/) and [Greenland](/bowdoin-glacier/)).
+Thank you for taking a look at my homepage.
+I am a computational geoscientist with a passion for glacial landscapes.
+I have a ten-years experience with Python programming, high-performance computing (see my work on [Alpine glaciers](/alpine-ice-sheet/)) and fieldwork in remote environments (of the North American [Cordillera](/cordilleran-ice-sheet/) and [Greenland](/bowdoin-glacier/)).
 I am a doctor from [Stockholm University][SU],